The Email

 “Hey.”
 Jimmy said, squeezing out one word from his throat.

 Jimmy sat down against the wall, not far from Kyle who watched him with interest.
-He was a tall man with dark slicked-back hair and a trimmed beard.
+He was a tall man with dark slicked-back hair and a trimmed down beard.
 There was always a smile on his face.

 “So.
 I heard part of that exchange.”
 Kyle said, being nosy as ever.